MelbourneDeveloper/ioc_container/README.md

 # Dart and Flutter Ioc Container
-A simple, fast IoC Container for Dart and Flutter.
+A simple, fast IoC Container / Service Locator for Dart and Flutter.
 Use it for dependency injection or as a service locator.
 It has scoped, singleton, transient and async support.

 ![example workflow](https://github.com/MelbourneDeveloper/ioc_container/actions/workflows/build_and_test.yml/badge.svg)